 Year 7 students attend an orientation.
 This introduces students in Year 6 from within Trinity and from other schools to some of the electives they will encounter the following year in Year 7.
 They will spend the day with others in their pastoral care group and their pastoral care tutor, learn how to use the timetable, find their way around the campus and build friendships.

 Parental assistance is welcomed at Trinity.
-If you are able to assist in teacher-led activities such as coaching sporting teams or excursions, you are invited to participate in the Parent Induction Course usually run in Term One at both campuses.
+If you are able to assist in teacher-led activities such as coaching sporting teams or excursions, you are invited to participate in the Parent Induction Course usually run in Term One.
 Through presentation and discussion the Parent Helpers are taken through how to work with children so their time spent helping at the School is rewarding for them and valuable for the teachers and students.

 The College loves to have parent helpers for reading in class, accompanying excursions, swimming Lessons